Welcome to Sew Happy Jane! Join the newsletter to be the first to know about new Hand Dyed Happy Collections.

 Have you met my custom, limited edition DK?
 It's called Sustain DK, and it's so full of life and represents such a lovely point in my maker journey that I wanted to take a moment to document why it is important and how it came to be.

-It may seem like an obvious choice to name a yarn like this “Sustain”, but there’s a deeper meaning than the obvious ecological representation for me personally.
+It may seem like an obvious choice to name a yarn like this “Sustain”, but there’s a deeper meaning for me personally than the obvious ecological representation.

 Sustain was the name of my private studio where I taught piano and voice lessons for many years before I morphed into a full time dyer.
 (In fact some of you may know that I was still teaching up until March of 2020 when the pandemic came crashing down and changed lives forever.)
 I named my studio Sustain because I wanted the work my students were doing with their music to be the thing that sustained them and fed their souls.

 When I first started dyeing yarn I came across some "small mill" domestic merino that made my whole body light up, and I knew it was speaking to my soul.
 The mill had a very long waiting list (life long, she said…) and so I wasn't able to get large enough quantities to dye from them, but I kept looking for another mill that could help me get something similar into the dye pots whenever I had a few spare moments.
-I hit walls everywhere I turned and couldn’t find anyone to help me get what I was so desperately seeking.
+I hit walls everywhere I turned and couldn’t find anyone to help me get what I was seeking, so I tabled that dream and kept the idea simmering in the background.

 Fast forward nearly 3 or 4 years, and I read the book Vanishing Fleece by Clara Parkes.
 A flame ignited once again, but this time I had more experience under my belt, and I was determined.
 I started emailing every mill I could find a website for just hoping for a reply.